ndegheselle/blog.degheselle.fr/_posts/WIP/WIP-get-gud.md

 ## Spread the data, Kouhei !

-Dilema : share data between parts of your app.
+Tips on how to share data between differents parts of the app.
+Then you differents components with parent passing data to childs, sometimes you want two distants childs (with different parents) to share data.
+If you do it wrong you can either end up with a big static context object, which is really bad for maintenability (thigh coupling, a lot of different properties that are not linked together in the same place, ...).

 Solutions :
 - Stores or State management
 - Singletons
-- Don't make one giant static object that old everything
+- Don't make one giant static object that old everything, use interfaces and contract at least if you do that